Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Experiments

 A detailed presentation of the experimental results can be found in Appendix \ref{appendix:glob_expe}.
 In addition, comprehensive results detailing the performance of all algorithms across the various instance distributions are available in the supplementary material.
-As shown in Table \ref{tab:results_global} (see appendix \ref{appendix:glob_expe}), the proposed algorithm \texttt{$(\sigma,\sigma')$-RL-EDA} achieves competitive results, though not the best ones, on the smallest instances ($n=64$).
-However, it frequently obtains the best performance on larger instances ($n=128$ and $n=256$) across the various problems considered in this work.
-This suggests that the proposed algorithm scales well with instance size.
-Notably, \texttt{$(\sigma,\sigma')$-RL-EDA} performs well on pseudo-Boolean problems QUBO and NK, across a wide range of fitness landscape types---from smooth landscapes (e.g., NK with $K=1$) to more rugged ones ($K=8$)---without requiring any change to its hyperparameters, which is rather surprising.
-As an example, Figure \ref{fig:NK_QUBO_scores} display plots showing the evolution of the best scores (averaged over 100 runs) as a function of the number of objective function evaluations for QUBO instances of size $N=128$ and type $K=5$ and NK instances of size $N=256$ and type $K=4$.
-On this plot \texttt{$(\sigma,\sigma')$-RL-EDA} (green curve) is compared against the 10 best-performing other competing algorithms.
-Furthermore, the adaptation of \texttt{$(\sigma,\sigma')$-RL-EDA} to ternary variables (NK3 instances), also yields promising results using the same hyperparameter configuration, although performance drops are observed for $K=8$, compared to lower values of $K$.
-A more detailed analysis of these under-performances is provided in Appendix \ref{appendix:sensi_meca} (see Figure \ref{fig:mechanism_sensi_b}).
-Appendix \ref{sec:sensitivity} provides ablation studies and variant analyses to identify the key components that contribute to the effectiveness of \texttt{$(\sigma,\sigma')$-RL-EDA}, including a comparison with input dropout techniques.
+As shown in Table \ref{tab:results_global} (see appendix \ref{appendix:glob_expe}), the proposed algorithm \texttt{$(\sigma,\sigma)$-RL-EDA} frequently obtains the best performance on larger instances ($n=128$ and $n=256$) across the various problems considered in this work.
+Notably, \texttt{$(\sigma,\sigma)$-RL-EDA} performs well on pseudo-Boolean problems QUBO and NK, across a wide range of fitness landscape types---from smooth landscapes (e.g., NK with $K=1$) to more rugged ones ($K=8$)---without requiring any change to its hyperparameters, which is rather surprising.
+As an example, Figure \ref{fig:NK_QUBO_scores} display plots showing the evolution of the best scores (averaged over 100 runs) as a function of the number of objective function evaluations for QUBO instances of size $N=128$ and type $K=5$ and NK instances of size $N=128$ and type $K=4$.
+In this plot, \texttt{$(\sigma,\sigma)$-RL-EDA} (green curve) is compared to the 10 other competing algorithms that obtained the best results for this distribution of instances among the set of 503 algorithms.
+We observe in this graph that our algorithm achieves the best results after 10,000 calls to the objective function.
+But, it can take time to converge to the best results compared to other algorithms and is therefore dominated when we examine the results after only 1,000 evaluations.
+This is because \texttt{$(\sigma,\sigma)$-RL-EDA} maintains diversity in the sampled population, precisely to avoid getting stuck too quickly in a low-quality local optimum.
+A curriculum-based adaptation of the algorithm to accelerate this convergence and cope with a low budget context is described in Appendix \ref{appendix:early_budget}.
+Furthermore, the adaptation of \texttt{$(\sigma,\sigma)$-RL-EDA} to ternary variables (NK3 instances), also yields very good results using the same hyperparameter configuration.
+Appendix \ref{sec:sensitivity} provides ablation studies and variant analyses to identify the key components that contribute to the effectiveness of \texttt{$(\sigma,\sigma)$-RL-EDA}, including a comparison with input dropout techniques.
+In Appendix \ref{appendix:sharing_params}, we present the results obtained on large instances of size 1024.
+The results show that for this instance size, we can obtain good results by adapting the algorithm with parameter sharing between the generators of the $n$ variables.
+We also compared our method with the same competitors on the real neural architecture search public dataset with binary and categorical variables (NAS-Bench-101) \citep{ying2019bench} (see Appendix \ref{appendix:nasbench} for more details).
+Our method, with the same hyperparameter configuration as used for the other benchmarks, achieves the best results for small budgets after 1,000 evaluations, but also for large budgets after 10,000 calls to the objective function as displayed in Figure \ref{fig:nasbench}.